Welcome to the SOURSOP Documentation!

 NMR & PRE observables - sequence-corrected random-coil chemical shifts, backbone ³J(HN, Hα) scalar couplings, and per-frame NOE distances (

-ssnmr), plus synthetic paramagnetic relaxation enhancement profiles (sspre) for direct comparison with experiment.HDX protection factors - per-residue Best-Vendruscolo ln(P) from heavy-atom contacts and backbone H-bonds (
+ssnmr), plus synthetic paramagnetic relaxation enhancement profiles (sspre) — computed by default with a coarse-grained spin-label cloud model calibrated against DEER-PREdict — for direct comparison with experiment.HDX protection factors - per-residue Best-Vendruscolo ln(P) from heavy-atom contacts and backbone H-bonds (

 sshdx), ready for reweighting against experimental HDX data.Sampling quality - assessment of ensemble convergence via the PENGUIN tools in